MoldyMacaroniX/dashword.net/_src/posts/10-easiest-geometry-dash-demons-to-get-free-stars.md

 ---

-For more of the easiest demon levels to collect even more stars, see our list of [free Geometry Dash demons with secret ways](/posts/geometry-dash-5-secret-way-free-demons/).
+For more of the easiest demon levels to collect even more stars, you can see our list of [free Geometry Dash demons with secret ways](/posts/geometry-dash-5-secret-way-free-demons/).